gsoft-inc/sg-orbit/packages/react-components/README.md

 All available props should be defined in the root component with [prop-types](https://github.com/facebook/prop-types).
 For most required props, instead of defining the prop as required with prop-types, you should instead provide a default value.

-All default props should be defined in the root component.

 ### Naming

 #### Event handlers props